-As you may or may not be aware, most diamonds are naturally formed, deep in the Earth’s crust.
-It takes a combination of extreme heat, and extreme pressure, to turn simple carbon molecules into the glassy, all-enticing diamonds that adorn our favourite pieces of jewellery.
+As you may be aware, most diamonds are naturally formed, deep in the Earth’s crust.
+It takes a combination of extreme heat and extreme pressure to turn simple carbon molecules into the glassy, all-enticing diamonds that adorn our favourite pieces of jewellery.

 On top of this is the issue around conflict diamonds, or blood diamonds.
 With their high value, natural diamonds have a history of causing problems over conflict, smuggling and child labour.
 In TIME’s guide to buying an ethical diamond, they provide steps on how to investigate where your diamonds come from – but wouldn’t you rather know for certain that there’s no environmental or social consequences of your purchase?